 A. Corporate governance concerns.
 The first order corporate governance objection to a systematic stewardship approach relates to the investor's prioritization of portfolio returns versus a purported shareholder duty to exercise corporate governance rights only in a way that would maximize own-firm shareholder interests.
-There is no such shareholder duty, particularly for a
+There is no such shareholder duty, particularly for

-&lt;sup>109 An alternative argument is that an index fund's willingness to engage in systematic stewardship becomes a marketing tool and in that way increases AUM.
+&lt;sup>125 An alternative argument is that an index fund's willingness to engage in systematic stewardship becomes a marketing tool and in that way increases AUM.
 More generally, in light of an increasing cohort of investors who would like to advance ESG objectives alongside their desire to maximize risk-adjusted returns, index funds may compete in their support of ESG measures that they can explain as increasing risk-adjusted returns.
+Profs.
+Kahan and Rock identify this with a strong "single firm focus" in corporate law versus a "multi-firm focus," although the claims are not identical.
+Marcel Kahan & Edward Rock, Systemic Stewardship with Tradeoffs (Jan.
+2022), https://ssrn.com/abstract=3974697.

-non-controlling shareholder, an even for a controller except in frank self-dealing.
+a non-controlling shareholder, and even for a controller except in frank self-dealing.
 There are several protective layers that would protect a systematic steward from a credible liability claim.